-Manning Park Resort is located by the main highway and is one kilometer away from the Coldspring Campground, on the right side of the road if you are driving in a west to east direction.
-The road to Lightning Lake meets Highway 3 by the Manning Park Resort and is on the same side of the road as the resort.
+Manning Park Resort is located by the main highway and is one kilometre away from the Coldspring Campground, on the right side of the road if you are driving in a west to east direction.
+The road to Lightning Lake meets Highway 3 by the resort and is on the same side of the road.

-The Manning Park Lodge has a number of facilities for its guests, including a heated indoor pool, a sauna, hot tubs and a gym.
+The lodge has a number of facilities for its guests, including a heated indoor pool, a sauna, hot tubs, and a gym.
 There's an ATM in the lobby.
 The lodge also provides limited wifi access, which it says is suitable for "basic browsing and email".

-The resort contains picnic areas, public telephones, washrooms with flush toilets and a visitor centre.
-Manning Park doesn’t have cell phone coverage.
+The resort contains picnic areas, public telephones, washrooms with flush toilets, and a visitor centre.
+The park doesn’t have cell phone coverage.
 Park staff visit the campsites several times a day if any help is needed.
 The resort staff are also available in an emergency.

-The Manning Park Resort operates a ski area in the Gibson Pass Valley, which is located about 15 km from the resort.
+The resort operates a ski area in the Gibson Pass Valley, which is located about 15 km from the lodge.
 A shuttle bus takes people from the resort to the ski area and operates on an hourly basis.
 As the resort's website states, the winter priority of BC Highways is to keep Highway 3 open to travellers.
 The road to the ski area is of only secondary importance.
 People travelling the route by car should have both snow tires and chains on their vehicle.

-The ski area has four lifts to take skiers to their desired hill.
-It also provides facilities for ice skating, ice hockey, tobogganing and snow tubing.
+The ski area has four lifts to take people to their desired hill.
+It also provides facilities for ice skating, ice hockey, tobogganing, and snow tubing.
 Skating and hockey equipment can be rented.
 The ski area has its own lodge, which contains a cafeteria and washrooms.

 Some precautions are needed for a drive to Manning park, especially in winter.
 The highway from Vancouver to the town of Hope is flat and an easy drive, but after reaching Hope you need to be prepared for a climbing and sometimes winding mountain highway on the way to the park.
 In winter you need to have snow tires in excellent condition.

 The town of Hope is located 26 km from Manning Park’s west portal while the town of Princeton is located 52 km from the park’s east portal.
 Both Hope and Princeton have a hospital.
-The nearest gas station to Manning Park is located just outside the east portal.
-It's accompanied by a little store, a postal outlet and a Greyhound bus station.
+The nearest gas station to the park is located just outside the east portal.
+It's accompanied by a little store, a postal outlet, and a Greyhound bus station.
 You should definitely make sure that your gas tank is full before you enter the park and watch your gas gauge carefully during your visit.